softsuiteng/wjbmr/content/articles/8-1/serum-thyroid-peroxidase-antibody-tpo-ab-as-an-early-marker-of-thyroid-dysfunction-among-diabetic-and-hypertensive-patients-in-kano-metropolis/index.md

 ---
-title: "Serum Thyroid Peroxidase Antibody Tpo Ab as an Early Marker of Thyroid Dysfunction Among Diabetic and Hypertensive Patients in Kano Metropolis"
+title: "Serum Thyroid Peroxidase Antibody (Tpo-Ab) as an Early Marker of Thyroid Dysfunction Among Diabetic and Hypertensive Patients in Kano Metropolis"
 date: 2021-04-15T10:00:00+01:00
 draft: false